uncopenweb/uow/README.rst

 ====

 * wait on process stop
+* parse ports from nginx.conf
+* where to locate mongo port?
-* uow.js factories
+* doc uow.js factories
-* dojotrace lib availability